Xadeck/flags/README.md

 # Minimalist C++20 library for command line flags parsing

+This library is for you if:

-If you need to parse command line arguments in your project, and you want a simple syntax and lightweight library, and you can use C++20 in your project, then this project ma
+* you need to parse command line arguments in your project,
+* you want a simple syntax and lightweight library,
+* you can use C++20 in your project,

 An example is worth a thousand words.
 Here is the syntax for defining and parsing flags.